 Standard professional guidelines concerning confidentiality are followed.
-Student Affairs/Experience staff are on-call on a rotating basis.
+Appointments are preferred, yet walk-ins are available.
+Counseling after regular office hours is available for special situations.
+On-call emergency/crisis care is also provided.
 On-campus students should first turn to the residence life staff person who will in turn contact the appropriate party.
-All students may refer to opening pages of the Student Handbook for a list of emergency numbers.
-In a life-threatening emergency, call 911 right away.
+Off-campus students may refer to opening pages of the Student Handbook for a list of emergency numbers.